CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 B.1.1.2.sec=A Lien on Collateral securing any First Lien Obligation that is not included in the Capped Obligations will at all times be senior and prior in all respects to a Lien on such Collateral securing any Second Lien Obligation, and a Lien on Collateral securing any Second Lien Obligation will at all times be junior and subordinate in all respects to a Lien on such Collateral securing any First Lien Obligation that is not included in the Capped Obligations so long as the Lien securing the First Lien Obligations is valid, perfected, [and unavoidable] [and is not avoided in an Insolvency Proceeding].

-B.1.1.3.sec=The Lien on Collateral securing any First Lien Obligation that is included in the Capped Obligations in excess of the First Lien Cap will have the priority set forth in section 1.11, “Subordination of Liens Securing Excess First Lien Obligations.”
+B.1.1.3.sec=The Lien on Collateral securing any First Lien Obligation that is included in the Capped Obligations in excess of the First Lien Cap will have the priority set forth in section 1.11, “Subordination of Liens Securing Excess First Lien Obligations.&rdquo;

 B.1.1.3.0.sec=Except as otherwise expressly provided herein, the priority of the Liens securing First Lien Obligations and the rights and obligations of the Parties will remain in full force and effect irrespective of